boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ![Data Source](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click the `CREATE NEW` button to launch a new connection from the connection type panel.
+3. Click the `CREATE NEW` button to initiate a new connection from the connection type panel.

 ![Launch a new connection](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft SQL` Connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, click on any one of the listed connection type buttons (here, the `Microsoft SQL` Connection type is selected for demonstration).

 ![Listed connection type button](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
-Click the `Connect` button.
+5. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
+Then, click the `Connect` button.

 ![Connect](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+6. Drag your preferred table or view from the left pane in the data design view, then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-7. Click the `Properties` button in the configuration panel, property pane opens.
+7. Click the `Properties` button in the configuration panel to open the property pane.
 Now, switch to the `ASSIGN DATA` tab.

 ![ASSIGN DATA](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

 ![Stacked area assigndata](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/areaassigndata.png)

-8. The data tab will be opened with the available measures and dimensions from the connected data source.
+8. The data tab will be opened, displaying the available measures and dimensions from the connected data source.

 ![Data tab](/static/assets/visualizing-data/visualization-widgets/images/assign-data-section.png)

-9. You can add the required data from the `Measures` and `Dimensions` into the required field.
+9. You can add the necessary data from the `Measures` and `Dimensions` into the designated field.

 #### Adding Value(s)

-You can add more than one `Measures` into `Y Values` field by drag and drop the required measure.
+You can add more than one `Measures` into the `Y Values` field by dragging and dropping the required measure.

 ![Add more than one Measures](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/add-measure.png)

-Click the `Settings` option to change the name by using the `Rename` option and required summary type from the available summary types shown in `Settings.`
+Click the `Settings` option to change the name by using the `Rename` option and selecting the required summary type from the available summary types shown in `Settings`.

 ![Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/settings.png)

 #### Filtering data

-You can filter the data to be displayed in funnel chart by using filter.
-For more details, refer to the[filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).
+You can filter the data that is displayed in the funnel chart by using a filter.
+For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Configuring widget filters](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/filter-option.png)

 #### Formatting data

-You can format the data to be displayed in the chart by using format option.
-For more details, refer to the[measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/)
+You can format the data to be displayed in the chart by using the format option.
+For more details, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/)

 ![Formatting measure type column](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/format-option.png)

-To remove the added value fields click highlighted button.
+To remove the added value fields, click the highlighted button.

 ![Remove the added value](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/removebutton.png)

-You can add more than one column from `Dimensions` field into `Value(s)` field.
+You can add more than one column from the `Dimensions` field to the `Value(s)` field.

 #### Adding Columns